reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 }
 ```

+**This is particularly useful when we want to bind properties to components defined in third-party libraries or maintained in separate jar files**.

-### Using a Custom `Validator`
+### Using a Custom Spring `Validator`
-Even though bean validation provides a declarative approach to validate our objects in a reusable way, sometimes we need more to customize our validation logic.
+Even though Bean Validation provides a declarative approach to validate our objects in a reusable way, sometimes we need more to customize our validation logic.

 For this case, **Spring has an independent `Validator` mechanism to allow dynamic input validation**.